What's Blue Protocol And is it a Better Online Anime JRPG Than Genshin Impact?

 - BLUE PROTOCOL GAMEPLAY – Details on how the action battle system works

-The first big difference between the two is how Genshin Impact mainly focuses on a single player experience.
-In Genshin Impact, players can join another player’s world, or invite players into their own world.
+The biggest difference between Blue Protocol and Genshin Impact is how Genshin Impact mainly focuses on a single player experience.
+In Genshin Impact, players can join another player’s world, or invite players into their own world to play in co-op.
 Most notably to farm bosses or materials together.
 However, there’s no decisive merit to doing so.
 Besides making things easier and simply hanging out with your friends.
 You’ll be spending most of your time exploring Teyvat, the world of Genshin Impact, alone, like in a single player JRPG.

 Meanwhile, Blue Protocol is an MMORPG, where all players are constantly evolving in same world.
-Though the game will be divided into servers.
-Blue Protocol is more akin to a classic online RPG, where running quests, dungeons, and raids with other players will constantly be more gratifying than playing solo.
+Though the game will be divided into servers called Channels.
+Blue Protocol is a classic online RPG, where running quests, dungeons, and raids with other players will constantly be more gratifying than playing solo.

 — BLUE PROTOCOL (@BLUEPROTOCOL_JP) February 19, 2021